Polynesian Panthers: Later years

 In 2006 Panther members released a book to mark the 35th anniversary of the Polynesian Panther movement.

 On 12 September 2009 the Polynesian Panthers held a special evening in Auckland to honour American Black Panther revolutionary artist Emory Douglas during his International Artist in Residency at Auckland University's Elam School of Fine Arts.

 In 2010 a documentary film made by Nevak 'Ilolahia (niece of Will 'Ilolahia), was released telling the story of the Polynesian Panthers.
 It was shown on Māori Television's New Zealand documentary slot.

 In 2016, activists still operating under the name of The Polynesian Black Panther Party attended the (United States) Black Panther Party's 50th Anniversary Reunion in Oakland, California.
 This event was held to honour the ideologies brought forth by the Party, as well as commemorate those who are still organizing for the cause.
 In an interview with Eddie Conway, current Polynesian Panthers were interviewed about the importance of the BPP in influencing their activism and to bring light to their current work for Pacific Islands Safety & Violence Prevention Program: anti-violence against women and girls.

 Miriama Rauhihi Ness was interviewed by Te Ao - Māori News in June 2020 where she spoke in support of Black Lives Matter protests.

-In April 2021, former Polynesian Panther members are among those petitioning the New Zealand government for an official apology for the dawn raids that took place in the mid1970s.
+In 2021, former Polynesian Panther members were among those petitioning the New Zealand government for an official apology for the dawn raids that took place in the mid1970s.

 In August 2021, the public broadcaster TVNZ released a television series about the Polynesian Panthers called The Panthers on TVNZ 1 and TVNZ On Demand.
 The series starred Dimitrius Schuster-Koloamatangi as Polynesian Panthers leader Will Ilolahia, and was written by Tom Hern and Halaifonua Finau.
 The series became the first New Zealand television series to screen at the Toronto International Film Festival.